databladeio/getting-started/README.md

 results = data.salesforce.query(INTEGRATION_ID, QUERY)
 ```

+**NOTE:** Your organization must be using an edition of Salesforce that has API access enabled.
+See [here](https://help.salesforce.com/apex/HTViewSolution?urlname=Enabling-API&language=en_US) for more info.

 ### FTP
 1. Create a new FTP integration with the host and the user credentials.
 2. In your code, you can access your FTP files using the following snippets: